-Defining syntax for new HTTP header fields ([RFC7230], Section 3.2) is non-trivial.
+Defining syntax for new HTTP fields ([HTTP], Section 5) is non-trivial.
 Among the commonly encountered problems are:

-- There is no common syntax for complex field values.
-Several well-known header fields do use a similarly looking syntax, but it is hard to write generic parsing code that will both correctly handle valid field values but also reject invalid ones. - The HTTP message format allows header fields to repeat, so field syntax needs to be designed in a way that these cases are either meaningful, or can be unambiguously detected and rejected. - HTTP/1.1 does not define a character encoding scheme ([RFC6365], Section 2), so header fields are either stuck with US-ASCII ([RFC0020]), or need out-of-band information to decide what encoding scheme is used.
+There is no common syntax for complex field values.
+Several well-known fields do use a similarly looking syntax, but it is hard to write generic parsing code that will both correctly handle valid field values but also reject invalid ones.

+The HTTP message format allows fields to repeat, so field syntax needs to be designed in a way that these cases are either meaningful, or can be unambiguously detected and rejected.

+HTTP does not define a character encoding scheme ([RFC6365], Section 2), so fields are either stuck with US-ASCII ([RFC0020]), or need out-of-band information to decide what encoding scheme is used.
 Furthermore, APIs usually assume a default encoding scheme in order to map from octet sequences to strings (for instance, [XMLHttpRequest] uses the IDL type "ByteString", effectively resulting in the ISO-8859-1 character encoding scheme [ISO-8859-1] being used).

-(See Section 8.3.1 of [RFC7231] for a summary of considerations for new header fields.)
+(See Section 5.7 of $[\underline{\mathsf{HTTP}}]$ for a summary of considerations for new fields.)

-This specification addresses the issues listed above by defining both a generic JSON-based ([RFC8259]) data model and a concrete wire format that can be used in definitions of new header fields, where the goals were:
+This specification addresses the issues listed above by defining both a generic JSON-based ([RFC8259]) data model and a concrete wire format that can be used in definitions of new fields, where the goals were:

-- to be compatible with header field recombination when fields occur multiple times in a single message (Section 3.2.2 of [RFC7230]), and - not to use any problematic characters in the field value (non-ASCII characters and certain whitespace characters).
+to be compatible with field recombination when fields occur multiple times in a single message (Section 5.1 of [HTTP]), and not to use any problematic characters in the field value (non-ASCII characters and certain whitespace characters).

-Note: [HSTRUCT], a work item of the IETF HTTP Working Group, is a different attempt to address this set of problems -- it tries to identify and formalize common field structures in existing header fields; the syntax defined over there would usually lead to a more compact notation.
+Note: [HSTRUCT], a work item of the IETF HTTP Working Group, is a different attempt to address this set of problems - it tries to identify and formalize common field structures in existing fields; the syntax defined over there would usually lead to a more compact notation.